pgaulrapp/mojohelpdesk/README.md

 # mojohelpdesk
 This script gets a count of all open tickets in a specific queue in Mojo Helpdesk.
-I wrote it to give myself an overview of ticket counts each day.
+I wrote it to give myself an overview of ticket counts each day.\n

-For the setup, you will need:
+For the setup, you will need:\n

 • Google API access turned on
 • A service account activated